BCK1991/carND/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps.
+1- Convert input image to grayscale via grayscale()
+2- Apply Gaussian smoothing to reduce high frequency items and noise 3- Detect edges via Canny transform
+4- Define a four-sided polygon and mask the image
+5- Define Hough transform coefficients, detect and draw lines by calling HoughLineP() 6- Merge initial image with the resulted lines

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function to first allocate the lines as left and right lines based on the slope and the the x-coordinates.
+Moreover, I fine tuned the slope selection to segregate noisy lines.
+Then, I fit the points to a line seperately for left and right.
+Based on the slope (m), offset (b) and known coordinates of the y-values, I calculate x-values.
+Finally, cv2.line function is called to draw lines for calculated x-y values seperately for the left and the right clusters.

 If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+[image2]: /steps_images/1.png "After step 1"

 ### 2. Identify potential shortcomings with your current pipeline